miohtama/opsec/source/team/index.rst

 **Software is installed from known good sources?** Yes / No

 Pirated software is riddled with malware.
-The team members installs software coming from legit sources only, reducing the risk the software comes with malware.
+Team members install software coming from legit sources only, reducing the risk that the software comes with malware.

-The safe software channels include
+Safe software channels include:

 * App stores by operating system vendors